-Computing, storage, networking solutions and green computing technology provider Supermicro today announced it is showcasing Resource Saving data centre and cloud solutions, including multi-node SuperBlade and BigTwin systems as well as all-flash NVMe composable storage solutions with Supermicro RSD 2.1 at Data Center Expo Tokyo 2018.
+Computing, storage, networking solutions and green computing technology provider Supermicro today announced it is showcasing Resource Saving data center and cloud solutions, including multi-node SuperBlade and BigTwin systems as well as all-flash NVMe composable storage solutions with Supermicro RSD 2.1 at Data Center Expo Tokyo 2018.

 Due to the different life cycles of these resources, a wholesale upgrade of the entire set of server nodes will often lead to premature retirement of valuable investments and resource underutilisation.